- Development & Infrastructure

 Step 2: Applications and Checklists

 All applications submitted for review require fee payment and must be accompanied by all items listed in the applicable project checklist.
 Late fee payment and missing application items may result in delayed submittal review.
 Applications are accepted online and in person.
-If submitting application in person, please deliver to 401 N Elm Street.
+If submitting application in person, please deliver to 401 N. Elm St.

 Applications are only accepted on specific submittal dates**.
 Please select the appropriate submittal schedule (found on the Land Development page) when preparing and submitting your applications.